tensorflow/tensorboard/README.md

 ### Histogram Dashboard

-The HistogramDashboard displays how the statistical distribution of a Tensor has varied over time.
+The Histogram Dashboard displays how the statistical distribution of a Tensor has varied over time.
 It visualizes data recorded via `tf.summary.histogram`.
 Each chart shows temporal "slices" of data, where each slice is a histogram of the tensor at a given step.
 It's organized with the oldest timestep in the back,